arilamstein/hometown_analysis/DEVELOPER.md

 ## Working with Census Data

-As modify the analysis you will likely have questions about Census-specific topics.
+As you modify the analysis you will likely have questions about Census-specific topics.
 I created four Notebooks that might help you:

   * [01-geographic-choice.ipynb](./01-geographic-choice.ipynb) explains how I chose the School District geography.
   * [02-geographic-stability.ipynb](./02-geographic-stability.ipynb) shows how I verified that the geography was stable over time.